tklab-tud/ID2T/README.md

 ```
 Named queries are designed to be combined with extractors, like ``random(all(ipAddress))``

+## Contributors

+For information on Contributors and how to contribute see our [Contributors file](./CONTRIBUTORS.md).

 ## Versioning
 The [SemVer](http://semver.org/spec/v2.0.0.html) is used for versioning.
 For currently available versions of ID2T, see page [releases](https://github.com/tklab-tud/ID2T/releases).